dgelessus/NAGUS/docs/uru/sdl.rst

   and the "same as default" flag is *not* set.
   For fixed-length array variables, the array length is known from the state descriptor and so not stored in the SDL blob.
-* **Variable values:** Variable-length array of variable values as described in :ref:`sdl_types`.
+* **Variable values:** Variable-length array.
-  If the array length field is not present, the variable has a fixed array length known from the state descriptor.
+  For variable-length array variables, the number of elements is stored in the preceding array length field.
+  For fixed-length array variables, the number of elements is known from the state descriptor and the array length field is not present.
+  All elements in an array have the same structure, but that structure varies depending on the type specified in the state descriptor --- see :ref:`sdl_types`.
   Only present if the "same as default" flag is *not* set.

 The blob format of :ref:`nested SDL variable <sdl_nested_types>` values is: